NCUEE-NLPLab/CMLGED/README.md

 ## Citation 引用
 Please cite the following papers if you use the CMLGED:

 Tzu-Mi Lin, Chao-Yi Chen, Lung-Hao Lee, and Yuen-Hsien Tseng.
 2022.
-Evaluating the performance of Chinese multi-Label grammatical error detection using deep neural networks.
-In Proceddings of the 30<sup>th</sup> International Conference on Computers in Education.
-Asia-Pacific Society for Computers in Education, pages .
+Evaluating the performance of Chinese multi-Label grammatical error detection using deep neural networks. *Proceddings of the 30<sup>th</sup> International Conference on Computers in Education.
+Asia-Pacific Society for Computers in Education*, pages 524-526.

 @article{LIN-ICCE-2022,<br>
          author={Tzu-Mi Lin, Chao-Yi Chen, Lung-Hao Lee, and Yuen-Hsien Tseng},<br>
-         title={Evaluating the performance of Chinese multi-Label grammatical error detection using deep neural networks.},<br>
+         title={Evaluating the performance of Chinese multi-Label grammatical error detection using deep neural networks},<br>
          year={2022},<br>
          journal={In Proceddings of the 30<sup>th</sup> International Conference on Computers in Education.
-Asia-Pacific Society for Computers in Education.},<br>
+Asia-Pacific Society for Computers in Education},<br>
-         pages={},<br>
-         DOI={}<br>
+         pages={524-526},<br>
 }
 ## Reference 參考資料
 Piotr Bojanowski, Edouard Grave, Armand Joulin, and Tomas Mikolov.
 2017.
 Enriching Word Vectors with Subword Information.
 Transactions of the Association for            Computational Linguistics, 5:135–146.<br>